barborawolf/stats-tutorials/README.md

 A work in flux, maybe even progress.

-`/html` contains the tutorials as html.

-`/Rmd` contains the Rmarkdown files that generated the html files.
+`/tutorials` contains the tutorials as html, along with the Rmarkdown files used to generate them.

-`/data` contains the data files used in the tutorials, mostly in `.csv` format.
+`tutorials/data` contains the data files used in the tutorials, mostly in `.csv` format.